Greg Abbott: 2022 election

 Abbott ran for a third term and faced challengers from within his own party, including former Texas Republican Party chair Allen West and Don Huffines.
 On March 1, he won the primary with over 66% of the vote.
-He was challenged by the Democratic nominee, former U.S. Representative Beto O'Rourke.
+He was challenged by the Democratic nominee, former U.S. representative Beto O'Rourke.
 Abbott began with a large campaign funding advantage over his opponents, but was outraised by O'Rourke, who raised $81.6 million to Abbott's $78.5 million.

 Abbott defeated O'Rourke, 54% to 43%, becoming the fifth Texas governor to serve three terms, after Allan Shivers, Price Daniel, John Connally and Rick Perry.
 He won 68% of white voters, 18% of African Americans, and 42% of Latinos.

 2026 election

 In a January 2023 Austin American Statesman article, advisers close to Abbott were quoted as saying that he had not ruled out running for a fourth term in 2026.
 Serving a full fourth term would make Abbott the longest-serving governor in state history, surpassing Perry's 14 years.

 On November 9, 2025, Abbott announced his candidacy for reelection to a fourth term.
+In the Republican primary on March 3, 2026, he received 81.8% of the vote.